ErgodicEntropy/Fluctuation-Dissipation-Algorithm/README.md

 8. Optimal Solution found

 ### Fluctuation-Dissipation theorem as a feedback loop between Exploration and Exploitation: Pseudo-Hysteresis effect (internally generated perturbation and "smartness") + Pseudo-Actuator:
-After externally perturbing the thermodynamic system, the actuator converts the perturbation energy (usually electrical energy in industrial engineering) to a form of useful energy (electrical energy, kinetic energy, mechanical energy, light energy, acoustic energy...etc)
+After externally perturbing the thermodynamic system, the actuator converts the perturbation energy (usually electrical energy in industrial engineering) to a form of useful energy (electrical energy, kinetic energy, mechanical energy, light energy, acoustic energy...etc) that is used for Exploitation in our case.
+However, due to the second law of thermodynamics, there is always a dissipated heat energy (Joule effect) that is "useless" and lost forever which, in our case, is going to enable Exploration via Fluctuation-Dissipation theorem by algorithmically "shaking" (thermal agitation/fluctuation) molecules constituing the thermodynamic system.
+Assuming that our thermodynamic system is linear (meaning there is no room for hysteresis effect), there is no way to generate useful energy after it tapers off from initial external perturbation (assuming that we perturb the system only once of course).
+However, thanks to the Fluctuation-Dissipation theorem, a temporary positive feedback look (up to a relaxation/saturation time) is triggered between Exploitation (Useful energy) and Exploration (Fluctuation energy) where part of fluctuation energy is converted to useful energy to do work (ie; Exploitation) while the rest is exhausted in Exploration.
+In this telling, Fluctuation-Dissipation theorem allows a sort of temporary pseudo-hysteresis effect to take place via internally generated perturbation (up to a relaxation/saturation time) that gives off pseudo-useful energy (exploitation).
+Such internal perturbation is generated by thermal fluctuation (algorithmic shaking of molecules) within the thermodynamic system itself, in that it acts as a sort of pseudo-actuator that partially converts fluctuation energy to useful energy, thus the positive feedback loop between exploration and exploitation.
+This feedback loop, though temporary, is going to differentiate this algorithm from other optimization algorithms.

 ### Equipartition theorem: Maximizing coverage and exploration
 The Equipartition theorem states that in thermal equilibrium, each degree of freedom of a particle (such as translational motion, rotational motion, and vibrational modes) contributes an equal amount of energy on average.
 Specifically, the theorem states that in a system at equilibrium and sufficiently high temperature, each quadratic degree of freedom contributes (1/2)kT to the total energy, where k is the Boltzmann constant and T is the temperature.
 In contrast to that, the Virial theorem relates the average kinetic energy and potential energy of a system of particles in equilibrium.
 It states that the time-averaged total kinetic energy of a system is equal to the negative of the time-averaged total potential energy multiplied by a factor of one-half.
 Mathematically, it can be expressed as 2avg(KE) = -avg(U), where avg(KE) represents the average kinetic energy and avg(U) represents the average potential energy.
 The Equipartition theorem focuses on the distribution of energy among different degrees of freedom of individual particles in thermal equilibrium.
 The Virial theorem, on the other hand, relates the average kinetic and potential energy of a system as a whole.